-How the eSIM Boost to the Internet of Things?
+How eSIM will Boost the Internet of Things?

 The embedded SIM (eSIM), or embedded universal integrated circuit card (eUICC), is changing connectivity in the Internet of Things (IoT).
 It matches the drive for minimalization and meets M2M needs, where factors such as temperature, water and shock resistance, as well as ease of access, need to be considered.